Frequently Asked Questions

 Are the stereotypes I've seen on TV correct?

 Our fraternity has a zero tolerance policy regarding hazing and other high-risk behaviors, including those involving alcohol.

 How We Help:

-We educate and support our chapters on defining hazing, explaining the consequences and risks associated with hazing, along with providing financial incentives for chapters who participate in continuing education in regards to risk management.
+We educate and support our chapters on defining hazing, explaining the consequences and risks associated with hazing, along with providing financial incentives for chapters who participate in continuing education in regards to health and safety.
 Chapters who have policy violations are held accountable, will pay more money in insurance, and are ultimately closed if the issues persist.
-A copy of our risk management policies are available on the website.
-A hazing hotline has been established at 1-800-NOT-HAZE to allow anyone the opportunity to anonymously report hazing and/or risk management violations.
+A copy of our Health & Safety Policy are available on the website.
+A hazing hotline has been established at 1-800-NOT-HAZE to allow anyone the opportunity to anonymously report hazing and/or health & safety policy violations.
 All reports are investigated and taken very seriously.

 How do you help my son become a better man?

 Our purpose is simply to Better the Man.